ClaudioZandonella/trackdown/paper/paper.md

 > Collaborative **code** writing using **Git** & collaborative writing of **narrative text** using **Google Docs**

-Other R packages aiming to improve tracking changes and reviewing experience of R Markdown (or Sweave) documents are available: `redoc` [@redoc] offers a two-way R Markdown-Microsoft Word workflow; `reviewer` [@reviewer] allows to evaluate differences between two rmarkdown files and annotate HTML using the Hypothes.is service; `trackmd` [@trackmd] is an RStudio add-in for tracking changes in Markdown format; `latexdiffr` [@latexdiffr] create a diff of two Rmarkdown, .Rnw or TeX files.
-These packages, however, are based on less efficient workflow and all of them, but `latexdiffr`, are no longer active projects.
-In particular, `trackdown` has the advantage of being based on Google Docs that offers users a familiar, intuitive, and free web-based interface that allows multiple users to simultaneously write/edit the same document.
+Other R packages aiming to improve the user experience during the collaborative editing of R Markdown (or Sweave) documents are available: `redoc` [@redoc] offers a two-way R Markdown-Microsoft Word workflow; `reviewer` [@reviewer] allows to evaluate differences between two rmarkdown files and add notes using the Hypothes.is service; `trackmd` [@trackmd] is an RStudio add-in for tracking changes in Markdown format; `latexdiffr` [@latexdiffr] creates a diff of two R Markdown, .Rnw or LaTeX files.
+However, these packages implement a less efficient writing/editing workflow and all of them, but `latexdiffr`, are no longer under active development.
+In particular, the `trackdown` workflow has the advantage of being based on Google Docs which offers users a familiar, intuitive, and free web-based interface that allows multiple users to simultaneously write/edit the same document.
 Moreover, `trackdown` allows anyone to contribute to the writing/editing of the document.
 No programming experience is required, users can just focus on writing/editing the narrative text in Google Docs.

 The package is available on GitHub (https://github.com/ekothe/trackdown)
 <!-- and CRAN (https://CRAN.R-project.org/package=trackdown) -->